magnumjs/mag.js/examples/tutorials/intro-part2.md

 A new (!) component VolunteerForm will manage the other three as their parent component.
 Getting Started

-If you want to code along, clone down this repo and git checkout the mithril-part-1-solution branch.
-This is the point we will start from.
+If you want to code along, check out the Plunker link above and start in the first version in edit mode.

-Keep in mind that the purpose of this project is to teach Mithril concepts, so it uses some non-best practices.
+Keep in mind that the purpose of this project is to teach MagJS concepts, so it uses some non-best practices.
 In a real project you would minimize the use of DOM ids, concatenate and minify your JavaScript files, wrap your code in anonymous function scopes, and so on.

 ##Strategy

-As it turns out, Mithril has stellar support for nesting components.
+As it turns out, MagJS has stellar support for nesting components.
 Because other components are about to enter the mix, we will refactor the Contacts component to make it easier to nest.

 After refactoring the Contacts component, we will build more components and connect them all together, so you can see how everything fits in one application.